ggetz/lunar-rabbit-website/_posts/2016-08-31-Save-System-Part-I.markdown

 ```
 [1,2,3,4,5]
 ```
-We can see that it has a certain amount elemnts which we can iterate on.
+We can see that it has a certain amount elements which we can iterate on.
 In ```PlayerPrefs``` it means we have to keep size of the array as well as the elements.
 The easiest way to do this is to save the size of the array as well as each element with a number associated with it.
 Our data ends up having the following form:
 ```